RamblingRaccoon/mag7_backtest/README.md

 ## Files

-- `backtest.ipynb`: Jupyter Notebook with back tests for the double Bollinger band strategy by [Kathy Lien](https://www.3candlereversal.com/post/kathy-lien-s-double-bollinger-band-strategy).
+- `backtest.ipynb`: A Jupyter Notebook that walks through the following steps:
+  1. **Indicator Implementation**: Calculates and implements double Bollinger Bands and other necessary indicators.
+  2. **Strategy Backtesting**: Applies the double Bollinger Band strategy to Mag-7 stocks over an 11-year period, generating trade signals and executing simulated trades.
+  3. **Performance Evaluation**: Analyzes the strategy's performance with summary statistics, visualizations, and metrics such as total return, annual return, volatility, and drawdowns.
+  4. **Strategy Improvements**: Suggests potential enhancements, such as incorporating implied volatility to create forward-looking bands based on backtesting results.

 ## Usage